ejeschke/ginga/doc/manual/plugins.rst

 The Pan image also displays the World Coordinate System compass, if valid WCS metadata is present in the FITS HDU being viewed in the channel.

+The Pan plugin usually appears as a sub-pane under the "Info" tab, next to the Info plugin.

 .. _sec-plugin_info: